sarahsamorodnitsky/HierarchicalSS_PanCanPanOmics/README.md

 ## Model simulations

 We run our model simulations to compare the performance of our model with four other Bayesian hierarchical frameworks in `ModelSimulations.R`.
 We compare these five models under six different data-generating scenarios to assess the performance and flexibility of each.
 This script sources `RunFiveModelTypes.R` which runs the five different possible models.
+At the end of the simulations script, pairwise t-tests are performed to compare the results from each model under each condition.